LearnTeachCode/webdevlinks/README.md

-##Links from Monday 4/20 web dev study group
+##Learn to Code LA's first front-end web dev group project

 ###Homework:
 - Add five good web dev links here by our next meeting (which will be Monday, April 27th)